MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ## CSS styling with FlexLayout

 You can use the [CSS styling](~/xamarin-forms/user-interface/styles/css/index.md) feature introduced with Xamarin.Forms 3.0 in connection with `FlexLayout`.
-The **CSS Catalog Items** page of the **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample duplicates the layout of the **Catalog Items** page, but with a CSS stylesheet for many of the styles:
+The **CSS Catalog Items** page of the **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample duplicates the layout of the **Catalog Items** page, but with a CSS style sheet for many of the styles:

 [![The CSS Catalog Items Page](flex-layout-images/CssCatalogItems.png "The CSS Catalog Items Page")](flex-layout-images/CssCatalogItems-Large.png#lightbox)

 The original **CatalogItemsPage.xaml** file has five `Style` definitions in its `Resources` section with 15 `Setter` objects.
 In the **CssCatalogItemsPage.xaml** file, that has been reduced to two `Style` definitions with just four `Setter` objects.
-These styles supplement the CSS stylesheet for properties that the Xamarin.Forms CSS styling feature currently can't handle:
+These styles supplement the CSS style sheet for properties that the Xamarin.Forms CSS styling feature currently doesn't support:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"